lketzer/platypos/README.md

 At the moment, the user can choose between two planet models.

 1. *Planet with a rocky core and H/He envelope atop* <br>
-If this is also the case for the V1298 Tau planets, their current masses could be much lower than estimated by a mass-radius relationship valid for older planets.
-We approximate this scenario by using models of planets with a hydrogen/helium envelope on top of a 5 and 10 M$_\oplus$ core, using the tabulated models of \citet{LopezFortney2014}.
-They calculate radii for low-mass planets with hydrogen-helium envelopes on top of Earth-like rocky cores, taking into account the cooling and thermal contraction of the atmospheres of such planets over time.
-Their simulations extend to young planetary ages, at which planets are expected to still be warm and possibly inflated. \citet{LopezFortney2014} provide simple analytical fits to their simulation results, which we use to trace the thermal and photoevaporative evolution of the planetary radius over time.
-We refer to this as the ''fluffy planet scenario'' in the following.\\
+We use the tabulated models of Lopez & Fortney (2014), who calculate radii for low-mass planets with hydrogen-helium envelopes on top of Earth-like rocky cores, taking into account the cooling and thermal contraction of the atmospheres of such planets over time.
+Their simulations extend to young planetary ages, at which planets are expected to still be warm and possibly inflated.
+Simple analytical fits to their simulation results are provided, which we use to trace the thermal and photoevaporative evolution of the planetary radius over time.

-1. *Planet which follows the empirical mass-radius relationships observed for planets around older stars* <br>
+1. *Planet which follows the empirical mass-radius relationships observed for planets around older stars* (see Otegi et al. (2020), also Chen & Kipping (2017)) <br>
-(e.g. Otegi et al. (2020), also Chen & Kipping (2017)).
-These relationships show two regimes, one for small rocky planets up to radii of about $2R_\oplus$ and one for larger planets with volatile-rich envelopes.
-The scatter is low in the rocky planet regime and larger in the gaseous planet regime: as core vs.\ envelope fractions may vary, there is a broader range of observed masses at a given planetary radius for those larger planets.
-It is noteworthy that the young planet K2-100b, which has an age of $\approx 700$ Myr based on the cluster membership of its host star \citep{Mann2017}, falls into the volatile envelope regime and follows the mass-radius relationship seen for older planets.
+These "mature" relationships show two regimes, one for small rocky planets up to radii of about 2 Earth radii and one for larger planets with volatile-rich envelopes.
+The scatter is low in the rocky planet regime and larger in the gaseous planet regime: as core vs. envelope fractions may vary, there is a broader range of observed masses at a given planetary radius for those larger planets.

+1. Giant planets with mass-radius relations computed with MESA To be implemented...

 ## Repository Structure: